-If any of the events are filled and a waiting list is developed, any individual who remains on the waiting list through the end of the last business day prior to the tournament may choose to travel to the tournament site and become an alternate.
-The status of the alternates will be the order in which they appear on the waiting list.
+If any of the events are filled and a waitlist is developed, any individual who remains on the waitlist through the end of the last business day prior to the tournament may choose to travel to the tournament site and become an alternate.
+The status of the alternates will be the order in which they appear on the waitlist.
 The alternates shall report to the supervising CDGA staff member prior to the first starting time.
-Alternates that appear after the first starting time shall be placed at the end of the waiting list.
+Alternates that appear after the first starting time shall be placed at the end of the waitlist.
 Alternates shall have no status at the site.
 As an alternate, it is the sole responsibility of the individual to pay for all expenses, which may include range balls and food service.

 All other CDGA/State events do not have an alternate policy in effect.

-The CDGA reserves the right to decline any entry based on a player's previous years' attendance in an event.
+The CDGA reserves the right to decline any entry based on a player's previous year's attendance in an event.
 Players who fail to appear for their assigned starting time without notifying the CDGA will be considered a no show.
-No shows also include any player who fails to turn in a scorecard or who withdraws during play without notifying an official, and personally surrenders his/her scorecard to that official.
+No shows also include any player who fails to turn in a scorecard or who withdraws during play without notifying an official and personally surrendering his/her scorecard to that official.

 The CDGA does not require the host qualifying site to provide a practice round for contestants in either CDGA championships or qualifiers.
 The decision as to whether a practice round will be available is at the discretion of the host site.
 If a practice round is available each contestant is responsible to contact the host site and pay for any practice round(s) they wish to play.